UNICEFECAR/USupport-mobile/README.md

 adb reverse tcp:8081 tcp:8081
 ```

+and then reload the app on the device or emulator(by pressing "R" key in the terminal that is running the React Native server).

 If you get an error saying "adb: command not found", make sure you have adb installed on your system and that it is added to your PATH environment variable.
 [More Info](https://medium.com/androiddevelopers/help-adb-is-not-found-93e9ed8a67ee)

 # Useful links